Beyond the Grave

 Research and information by Michelle Smith and Faith Serafin

-Our team was surprised at how fast the activity seemed to pick up in the building.
-Almost right away we
+surprised at how fast the activity seemed to pick up in the building.
+Almost right away we began to have

 Here are a few EVP's captured while on this investigation.
 More EVP's from the Covington County